AP FACT CHECK: Trump fabricates election corruption

 Although the court ruled that votes must be in by 7 p.m.
 Election Day for them to count, an exception was made for ballots from the members of U.S. Military serving overseas.
 Those can be received until 5 p.m.
 Friday and still count.
 Election officials in Georgia are still counting votes, but they are votes that have been lawfully received.

+Often, big cities are slower to report their numbers, and those votes tend skew Democratic.
+Likewise, many states tend to count mail-in ballots at the end of the process.
+That portion of the vote has tended to favor Biden, particularly because Trump urged his supporters in advance to avoid mail-in voting and to vote in person either early or on Election Day.

+Trump finished election night with leads in Pennsylvania, Michigan, Wisconsin and Georgia, among the states most in play, then saw his advantage begin to fray Wednesday and past that.
+Biden won Wisconsin and Michigan; Georgia and Pennsylvania can’t yet be called.

 Dale reported from Philadelphia.
-Associated Press writers Amanda Seitz in Chicago, Christina A. Cassidy in Atlanta and Colleen Long in Washington contributed to this report.
+Associated Press writers Amanda Seitz in Chicago, Christina A. Cassidy in Atlanta and Colleen Long and Brian Slodysko in Washington contributed to this report.

 EDITOR’S NOTE — A look at the veracity of claims by political figures.